PoursMo/minishell/tests.md

 # empty inputs

-""										okay, return value is 127	LEAKS because of env, normal
+""										okay, return value is 127	Leaks because of env, normal
-""""									okay, return value is 127
-''										okay, return value is 127
-" "										okay, return value is 127
-"	"									okay, return value is 127
+""""									okay, return value is 127	Leaks because of env, normal ''										okay, return value is 127	Leaks because of env, normal " "										okay, return value is 127	Leaks because of env, normal "	"									okay, return value is 127	Leaks because of env, normal
 # builtin commands
-echo									okay, return value is 0 echo ""									okay, return value is 0 echo Hello World						okay, return value is 0 echo "Hello World"						okay, return value is 0 echo -n Hello World						okay, return value is 0 echo -n -n Hello World					okay, return value is 0 echo -nnnnnnnnnnnnn Hello World			okay, return value is 0 echo Hello -n World						okay, return value is 0 cd										okay, return value is 0 cd ""									okay, return value is 0 cd " "									okay, return value is 1 cd Hello								okay, return value is 1 cd ..									okay, return value is 0 cd /home								okay, return value is 0 pwd										okay, return value is 0 pwd Hello World							okay, return value is 0 export									okay, return value is 0 export ""								okay, return value is 1 export TEST								okay, return value is 0 export TEST=Hello						okay, return value is 0 export TEST+=World						okay, return value is 0 export TEST++=World						okay, return value is 1 export TEST=Hello World					okay, return value is 0 export TEST="Hello World"				okay, return value is 0 unset									okay, return value is 0 unset ""								okay, return value is 0 unset TEST								okay, return value is 0 env										okay, return value is 0 exit									okay, exit value is 0 exit ""									okay, exit value is 2 exit Hello World						okay, exit value is 2 exit 42									okay, exit value is 42
+echo									okay, return value is 0		No leaks echo ""									okay, return value is 0		No leaks echo Hello World						okay, return value is 0		No leaks echo "Hello World"						okay, return value is 0		No leaks echo -n Hello World						okay, return value is 0		No leaks echo -n -n Hello World					okay, return value is 0		No leaks echo -nnnnnnnnnnnnn Hello World			okay, return value is 0		No leaks echo Hello -n World						okay, return value is 0		No leaks cd										okay, return value is 0		No leaks cd ""									okay, return value is 0		No leaks cd " "									okay, return value is 1		No leaks cd Hello								okay, return value is 1		No leaks cd ..									okay, return value is 0		No leaks cd /home								okay, return value is 0		No leaks pwd										okay, return value is 0		No leaks pwd Hello World							okay, return value is 0		No leaks export									okay, return value is 0		No leaks export ""								okay, return value is 1		No leaks export TEST								okay, return value is 0		No leaks export TEST=Hello						okay, return value is 0		No leaks export TEST+=World						okay, return value is 0		No leaks export TEST++=World						okay, return value is 1		No leaks export TEST=Hello World					okay, return value is 0		No leaks export TEST="Hello World"				okay, return value is 0		No leaks unset									okay, return value is 0		No leaks unset ""								okay, return value is 0		No leaks unset TEST								okay, return value is 0		No leaks env										okay, return value is 0		No leaks exit									okay, exit value is 0		Leaks in tokens exit ""									okay, exit value is 2 exit Hello World						okay, exit value is 2 exit 42									okay, exit value is 42